danpetrow/alphaDjango/README.md

 - mysite/asgi.py: An entry-point for ASGI-compatible web servers to serve your project.
 - mysite/wsgi.py: An entry-point for WSGI-compatible web servers to serve your project.

-Then open up your project dir
+Next open up your inner project directory.

     > C:\Users\dppet\Desktop\ cd alphaDjango